Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Navbar

 - House Logo on the left-hand side next to name of website in a large font size.
+- House logo will link back to homepage.
 - Navigation on the right side with links to home, history, contact and visit pages.
 - Links will collapse into a burger icon when viewed on mobile.